Transforming local government operations with smarter buildings

 Three-quarters of councils are using outdated systems to run their operations.
 These systems are expensive to maintain, often requiring manual interventions and costly replacements.
 Investing in new technology will help you reduce your costs in the future.

-Take connectivity—maintaining wired infrastructure is expensive and time-consuming.
+Take connectivity—maintaining wired network infrastructure is expensive and time-consuming.
 Smart buildings include a combination of wired and wireless connectivity options, including Wi-Fi, helping you reduce downtime, increase security and scalability and more efficiently serve your community.

 And as for maintenance, smart buildings are equipped with integrated sensors that monitor the health and effectiveness of every system so you can fix any issues before they arise, saving you money and time.